 The ISMIN engineering degree was initiated at École des mines in 2003.
 From the beginning, it has been associated with the Centre of Microelectronics in Provence (CMP).
 The CMP has four cutting-edge research departments, Manufacturing sciences & Logistics, Bioelectonics, Digital harware security and Flexible electronics.

-An “Ingénieur ISMIN” is qualified to innovate, design, set up, organize and manage industrial projects in the global environment of microelectronics, computer science and new technologies.
+An “Ingénieur ISMIN” will be qualified to innovate, design, set up, organize and manage industrial projects in the global environment of microelectronics, computer science and new technologies.

 A course tailored to meet the needs of both students and industry